Battle Master 5e Guide

 Matt Stewart - Wizards of the Coast - Basri's Lieutenant

-This guide is meant as a deep dive into the Fighter Subclass, the Battle Master.
-You can find a full overview of the Fighter class here: DnD 5e Fighter.
+This guide is meant as a deep dive into the Battle Master Fighter subclass.
+For a full overview of the Fighter class, check out our fighter 5e Guide.

 For our full class guides, we use the following color rating scheme: